railsbridge-boston/docs-hardfork/sites/en/installfest/cloud9.md

 The interface also allows you to open a new terminal window.
 Just click the plus (+) tab, and select 'New Terminal'

+When reading the instructions, look for the <i class="fa fa-cloud"></i> icon for Cloud9-specific instructions.

 ### That's it!
 If you've made it this far, you've successfully completed Installfest!
 Be sure to stick around for the presentation on using the command line, and check out the [Installfest checklist](/installfest/checklist) before you go.